 CN is committed to the principles of the GIPA Act, including open and transparent governance.

-Members of the public can access relevant and update information about important functions, projects and actions via our website.
+Members of the public can access relevant and updated information about important functions, projects and actions on our website.

-Open access information
+11.1 Open access information

-Open access information 1 available on our website includes:
+Open access information available on our website includes:

-- Policy documents (Including Codes of Conduct) and plans

-- Privacy Management Plan

-- Disclosure Log of Formal Access Applications

-- Papers and minutes from Council meetings

-- Annual reports and financial statements

-- Information about development applications

-- Contracts Register
+- a) Policy documents (Including Codes of Conduct) and plans - b) Privacy Management Plan - c) Disclosure Log of Formal Access Applications - d) Papers and minutes from Council meetings - e) Annual reports and financial statements - f) Information about development applications - g) Contracts Register

-Public and other Registers
+11.2 Public and other Registers

 A public register is an official list of names, events and transactions.
-Under law, it is required to be available to the public.
+By law, it is required to be available to the public.
 Because every public register is different, the type of information included on the register depends on the purpose and situation and may contain personal information.